 Or, if you want to spend a little more time, the Oka National Parc is a delight.
 It costs around CAD 9 to park a car and CAD 95 to rent a camping spot for the night.

 Sherbrooke also offers beautiful pedestrian paths in the Mont Bellevue, right next to the university.
-The “hike” is very easy, so you don’t need to be fit and is suitable for families.
+The “hike” is very easy, so you don’t need to worry about being too fit.
+The trail is suitable for families.

-It would be remiss to write a guide on the best places for fall foliage in Quebec, and not include Quebec City, one of the most beautiful cities in Canada.
+It would be remiss to write a guide on the best places for fall colors in Quebec and not include Québec City, one of the most beautiful cities in Canada.

-Take a stroll along the Dufferin Terrace, a high boardwalk on the St-Lawrence River for beautiful views of the colourful fall landscape and the spectacular Frontenac Castle.
+Take a stroll along the Dufferin Terrace, a high boardwalk on the St-Lawrence River for beautiful views of the colorful fall landscape and the spectacular Frontenac Castle.